fyliu/docker-mkdocs/docs/maintainer.md

     └── export_requirements.sh # Generates the requirements file
 ```

+We are following this [guide for multiplatform builds](https://docs.docker.com/build/ci/github-actions/multi-platform/).
+It recommends a matrix strategy if we ever need to add more platforms.

 ## How to run MkDocs

 These are the ways to run MkDocs within this project.